 Starting out, Forestry graduates earn about $38,635 each year.
 Enhance your odds of a high salary by choosing a college or university from the rankings below.

 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 It's difficult to beat University of Wisconsin - Madison if you wish to study Forestry.
-After graduation, Forestry students generally make about $40,346 at the beginning of their careers.
+Graduates from the Forestry major at University of Wisconsin - Madison get 5.0% above the average graduate in this field.
 The setting in a large urban center is wonderful for students seeking ample choices for networking, excitement, and discovery.

-This school is thought to be a good option for veterans.
+Worried that you won't be able to afford Southern Illinois University Carbondale?
+Don’t let that prevent you from applying because 78.0% of students get financial help.
 Due to the diverse student body at SIUC, you will have plenty of chances to learn from students from all backgrounds.
 Videos from SIUC could be a great way to get more information about the university.

 It's hard to beat Michigan State University if you want to study Forestry.
 Located in East Lansing, Michigan, this university is best suited for students who blossom in an urban atmosphere.